-On November 21-22, 2020, the Catholic Mental Health Conference brings you a range of Catholic therapists and guest speakers.
+On November 21-22, 2020, the Catholic Mental Health Conference began with a range of Catholic therapists and guest speakers.

-Together, we discuss and share tools from modern psychology, and how to find mental health services as a Catholic.
+Together, we discussed and shared tools from modern psychology, and how to find mental health services as a Catholic.

 Our compassionate gaze

 “The Church will have to initiate everyone – priests, religious and laity – into this “art of accompaniment” which teaches us to remove our sandals before the sacred ground of the other (cf. Ex 3:5).